THE ENFRANCHISEMENT NOTICE – WHAT IT MEANS AND WHAT THE FREEHOLDER’S OPTIONS ARE

 Declaring the invoice Enfranchisement Notice invalid

 Should your freeholder wish to declare your Enfranchisement Notice invalid, he or she must make a claim at the County Court against the nominee purchaser, asking the court to declare the notice invalid.
-At this point, the whole enfranchisement process is put on hold and you cannot proceed to the third phase without the issue being resolved and the County Court providing their decision.
+At this point, the whole enfranchisement process is put on hold and you cannot proceed to the third phase without the issue being resolved and the County Court confirming the notice was valid, allowing you to carry on with the process.

 What is a counter notice?